 Morro Alto / Lagoa Funda / Lagoa Rasa / higher area

 This is the most sensitive reading on the island.
-On Flores, the plateau and altitude can behave very differently from the coast, so they should never be the only bet of the day when visibility fails.
+On Flores, the plateau and the altitude can have a completely different reading from the coast, so they should never be the only plan of the day when visibility fails.

 Fajã Grande / Fajãzinha / Poço do Bacalhau

-It is one of the island’s most iconic parts.
-On good days, it can deliver a lot, but with a more unstable reading, it is better to go out with flexibility and not lock the whole day into this one bet.
+It is one of the island’s most iconic areas.
+On good days, it can deliver a lot, but with a more unstable reading, it is better to go out with flexibility and not lock the whole day into this single bet.

 SOUTH AND LAJES